davidtchiu/davidtchiu.github.io/teaching/cs240/lab.cmd/index.md

   Heap.ctxt                                       Sorter.class                                    package.bluej
   ```

-  Or you can call out the details of each file, printed line-by-line, like this:
+  Or, you can call out the details of each file, printed line-by-line, like this.
+Make sure you know how to print this version:

   ```
   -rw-r--r--@ 1 david  staff  2611 Jul 19 09:05 FastOddEvenSorter.java